Navy probes claims war college leader kept margarita machine in office, invited students for games of Twister in his office

 Harley, who is bald, said the portrait was made by a professor who paid for it himself and gave it to Harley as a joke.
 He called it a way to poke fun of himself.

+“My approach is to develop an inclusive, light-hearted environment," he said.
+"I have a quirky sense of humor.
+Making references to pop-culture and saying light-hearted remarks pulls people in to read my emails.
+My point is to make an impact on a student body that is under intense pressure of paper deadlines and the weight of heavy reading loads.”

+Cmdr.
+Gary Ross, public affairs officer said Friday that "it would be inappropriate for us to comment on an ongoing investigation" being conducted by the IG.

-Harley declined Wednesday to answer questions about his use of a margarita machine — and sent a campus-wide email downplaying the complaints, saying they were from “a few individuals.”
+Previously, Harley declined Wednesday to answer questions about his use of a margarita machine — and sent a campus-wide email downplaying the complaints, saying they were from “a few individuals.”

 “All the decisions questioned in the allegations were subject to legal review either before or after the fact, and I believe that all of my decisions are within my authorities,” Harley wrote.